 [Durar al-Hukkām, Vol. 1, Pg.
 202]

 So please do inform me as to whether eyedrops enter the eyes on their own accord, by themselves, like smoke, which would not be possible to avoid.
-Maybe it occurs like such in the U.K. such where great stories are possible, this story is also amongst those possibilities.

 And likewise, the author of Fath al-Qadeer mentions the reason for the fast not becoming invalid from smoke and dust, stating that,